-These sweet treats are easy to make, perfect for swapping, and pretty enough to be decorations.
+These cookie recipes are easy to make, perfect for swapping, and pretty enough to be decorations.

-These ultrachocolate cookies are, hands down, some of the best ever to come through our Test Kitchens.
+These ultrachocolate cookies are, hands down, some of the best cookie recipes ever to come through our Test Kitchens.

 Start with refrigerated sugar cookie dough to make these adorable reindeer cookies.
 Kids can help place Rudolph's eyes, mouth,